ketil-malde/medusa/README.md

 ## Adding a dataset

 To add a data set, make a new subdirectory, and populate it with the files that constitute the dataset.
-Then run `gen_meta.sh`.
+Then run `mdz prepare`.

     mkdir DataSet
     mv [....]
 DataSet/
-	medusa/gen_meta.sh DataSet
+	mdz prepare DataSet

 You should now have a `meta.xml` file in DataSet.
-If you run `mdz check DataSet`, you will likely get some warnings.
 Now, edit the metadata file, and fill in details.
-Then check it (again) with `mdz check`, and when it passes, you are done as far as the system is concerned.
+When everything is satisfactory, you can run `mdz import`, and if everything goes well, the data set is imported into the repository.

-When `gen_meta.sh` is run, two metadata sections are generated with empty (that is, just an ellipsis) contents.
+When `mdz prepare` is run, two metadata sections are generated with empty (that is, just an ellipsis) contents.
 The `<description>` section should contain a text describing what the data set _is_, while the `<provenance>` section should describe how the data set _came